osisoft/PI-Cloud-Connect-Docs/content/download-and-install-pi-cloud-connect.md

   **Note:** If the required version of .NET Framework is not installed, install it from the [Microsoft Downloads page](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net471-web-installer) before running the PI Cloud Connect setup kit.
 It will require a machine restart.

-- PI AF Client 2.6 or later
+- PI AF Client 2.6 to 2.11; later versions are not supported

 - A valid connection to PI Data Archive 3.4.380.36 or later